-The BLU current state is represented by the bi-color LED on the top of the module.
+The BLU current state is represented by the bicolour LED on the top of the module.
 The BLU state can be changed by pressing the pushbutton or by using software commands.

-- If the blue LED is closed, the BLU is OFF.
-In the OFF state, the red LED can still be on to indicate that the battery is recharging. - If the LED is flashing rapidly blue, the BLU is active and searching for a connection to a mobile BLU apport or to PC-Gentec-EO.
+- If the blue LED is closed, the BLU is off.
+In the off state, the red LED can still be on to indicate that the battery is recharging. - If the LED is flashing rapidly blue, the BLU is active and searching for a connection to a mobile BLU app or to a PC-Gentec-EO.

-If the LED is flashing slowly blue, the BLU is active and connected to a mobile device or a PC.
+• If the LED is flashing slowly blue, the BLU is active and connected to a mobile device or a PC.

-- If the LED is flashing red rapidly a few times (around 8 times), the BLU is doing a zero.
+• If the LED is flashing red rapidly a few times (around 8 times), the BLU is doing a zero.

-- If the LED is continuously red but dimmed, the BLU is recharging the battery.
+• If the LED is continuously red but dimmed, the BLU is recharging the battery.

-- If the LED is flashing red slowly three times in a row, there is an overtemperature condition on the battery (60°C by default).
+• If the LED is flashing red slowly three times in a row, there is an over-temperature condition on the battery (60 °C by default).

-- If the LED is solid red, a communication error has occurred.
+• If the LED is solid red, a communication error has occurred.